A statute of limitations is a period during which you must file your case.

 Statutes of Limitations for Specific Types of Florida Personal Injury Cases

-Florida law provides different statutes of limitation depending on the type of personal injury case.
-Here are the statutes of limitation for the most common types of personal injury cases in Florida.
+Florida law provides different statutes of limitations depending on the type of personal injury case.
+Here are the statutes of limitation for the most common types of injury claims in Florida.

 Additionally, it is important to understand Florida’s 14-day accident law and whether it applies to your case.
-A Florida personal injury attorney can help you navigate the complex statute of limitations rules surrounding Florida car accident cases.
+A Florida personal injury attorney can help you navigate the complex statute of limitations rules surrounding auto accident cases.